-Current year Prior year
+Current year £m Prior year £m

-Audit of commons £m £m

 Audit of company X X

 Audit of subsidiaries X X

-Total audit X Х
+Total audit X X

-Audit related assurance services X X
+Audit related assurance services 57 X Х

-Other assurance services Χ X
+Other assurance services ^{58 59} X X

-Total assurance services Х X
+Total assurance services Х Х

 Tax compliance services (i.e. related to assistance with corporate tax returns) Х X

 Tax advisory services Χ X

-Services relating to taxation X X X X
+Services relating to taxation Х X

-Internal audit services Services related to corporate finance transactions Х Х
+Internal audit services Services related to corporate finance transactions Х X

 not covered above Χ X

-Other non-audit services not covered above X Χ
+Other non-audit services not covered above Χ X

-Total other non-audit services X X X
+Total other non-audit services Х Х

-Total non-audit services Χ Х
+Total non-audit services Χ X

-Total fees X X
+Total fees Х X

-.,

-Occupational pension scheme audits X X

-Non-audit services in respect of the audited entity provided to a third party . Х Х
+Occupational pension scheme audits Non-audit services in respect of the audited entity provided to a third party 60 .
+X X X X

-Disclosures required under UK company legislation are indicated by those categories in bold type above.
+Disclosures required under UK company legislation61 are indicated by those categories in bold type above.
 Fuller information can be provided by companies if desired.

-&lt;sup>56 This will, and will only, include those services which are identified as audit related services in paragraph 5.36 of this Ethical Standard.
+57 This will, and will only, include those services which are identified as audit related services in paragraph 5.38 of this Ethical Standard.

-&lt;sup>57 This will not include any tax or internal audit services.
+58 This will not include any tax or internal audit services.

-&lt;sup>58 The definition of an assurance engagement is provided in the Glossary of Terms.
+59 The definition of an assurance engagement is provided in the Glossary of Terms.

-&lt;sup>59 For the purposes of this Ethical Standard, non-audit services include services provided to another entity in respect of the audited entity, for example, where the audit firm provides transaction related services, in respect of an audited entity's financial information, to a prospective acquirer of the audited entity (see paragraph 5.7 of this Ethical Standard).
+60 For the purposes of this Ethical Standard, non-audit services include services provided to another entity in respect of the audited entity, for example, where the audit firm provides transaction related services, in respect of an audited entity's financial information, to a prospective acquirer of the audited entity (see paragraph 5.8 of this Ethical Standard).

-&lt;sup>60 SI 2011/2198 "The Companies (Disclosure of Auditor Remuneration and Liability Limitation Agreements) (Amendment) Regulations 2011".
+61 SI 2011/2198 "The Companies (Disclosure of Auditor Remuneration and Liability Limitation Agreements) (Amendment) Regulations 2011".